Mixing in two-dimensional shear flow with smooth fluctuations: Connection between the statistics of Lagrangian trajectories and the pair correlation function

-Consider the inertial range $1/L_\ast\ll k=\sqrt{k_w^2+k_y^2} \ll 1/r_\kappa$, where the diffusion and the pumping terms are negligible in equation (\ref{eq:27k}).
-In the case of the shear flow, there is a symmetry: without diffusion and pumping terms, equation (\ref{eq:27k}) is equivalent to equation (\ref{F-pumping}) under change $\{k_w,k_y\}\to\{y,-w\}$.
-Thus, there is the stationary solution of (\ref{eq:27k}) in the inertial range, that corresponds to the Batchelor cascade
+We consider (\ref{eq:27k}) in the inertial range $1/L_\star\ll k=\sqrt{k_w^2+k_y^2} \ll 1/r_\kappa$, where diffusion and supply terms are negligible.
+In case of the shear flow, there is a symmetry with the equation in coordinate space: in absence of diffusion, equation (\ref{eq:27k}) is equivalent to equation (\ref{F-pumping}) under change $\{k_w,k_y\}\to\{y,-w\}$.
+Therefore, there is the stationary solution of (\ref{eq:27k}) in the inertial range, that corresponds to the Batchelor cascade